October 21, 2024 | Article by Matt Clark Social Share

 State and Federal Regulations

 The Federal Motor Carrier Safety Administration (FMCSA) is the national government agency tasked with keeping the commercial trucking industry safe.
 The FMCSA establishes rules like the ones mentioned above for drivers and employers.
+If you’re navigating these regulations, commercial truck accident legal services can help ensure you understand your rights and obligations.

 Other FMCSA regulations apply to commercial trucking operations.
 For example: